varvashenya/ims/README.txt

    - These settings allow admins to customize the text or symbols for the buttons on the improved multi-select widgets.

+ * Button Hints
+   - These settings allow admins to customize the text for the buttons hints on the improved multi-select widgets.

 The administration settings for this module can be configured by users with the "administer site configuration" permission.